Roofing & Skylight Advice & Photo Page

 If there are already two layers of old roofing, insist that your old roof be removed before a new one is installed.
 Three-layer roofs might not comply with FHA mortgage inspection practices and if you are considering selling your home anytime soon, you may have difficulty closing or worse, be asked to tear your new roof off and re-roof it after removing the old roof layers.

 Also, I would only use exterior grade plywood that was over the minimum code thickness.
-Most roofers will use the cheap chipboard.
+Most roofers will use the cheap OSB chipboard.
 Even though it is allowed by code, you should remember that the house will sweat, and this moisture can break down the glue, and you would have a mess to deal with that you really are not going to like!

 .